-Pre-Suasion by Robert Cialdini is another fantastic book on persuasion by the acclaimed author of Influence.
-Pre-Suasion is again chock full of research, examples and practical applications and it will most certainly teach you a few more tricks.
+Pre-Suasion by Robert Cialdini focus on the power of influence of what comes before your question, demand or call for action.
+Cialdini explains that what leads to the request is often more important than the request itself.
+Pre-Suasion is chock full of research, examples and practical applications that will most certainly teach you a few more tricks.

 - Exec Summary

 - Part I Pre-Suasion: The Front Loading of Attention